 7. Cost & Investment Required to Start a Microgreen Business

 The investment depends on the scale of your business.
-If you start with 15-20 trays of 15×20 inches size, then your investment would be approximately $300 considering the electrical fittings.
+If you start with 15-20 trays 15×20 inches in size, then your investment would be approximately $300 considering the electrical fittings.
 On the other hand, if you are doing it outdoors then the investment is lesser.
-If you can do all the work of farming, then you don’t need labor.
+If you can do all the work of farming, then you don’t need labour.
 However, for delivery and sales marketing, you need manpower.

 In the initial stage, do not try to plant many varieties of microgreens together.
 Stick to 1-2 varieties that are easy to grow and have demand.
 After gaining some experience, you can add more varieties and scale up farming.